zachcran/CMakeDev/docs/source/cmake/types.rst

 There are many gotchas associated with CMake's native lists, the most common one is the fact that CMake does not support nested lists without some difficulty.
-In particular this comes into play when you pass lists to native CMake functions which accept their arguments via keywords.
-Such functions are essentially defined akin to:
+In particular this comes into play when you pass lists to native CMake functions which accept their arguments via variadic arguments (most notably as keywords).
+Keyword accepting functions are essentially defined akin to:

 .. code-block:: cmake